HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ## Accessibility overlays

-{# TODO Can we add some intro text here?
-We don't liked so-called "stacked headings" where we have two headings in a row #}

-### What are overlays?

 Accessibility overlays, sometimes referred to as accessibility plugins or overlay widgets, are digital products that are marketed as tools to easily solve a website's accessibility issues.
 The <a hreflang="en" href="https://overlayfactsheet.com/#what-is-a-web-accessibility-overlay">Overlay Fact Sheet</a> defines them as "a broad term for technologies that aim to improve the accessibility of a website.
 They apply third-party source code (typically JavaScript) to automate improvements to the front-end code of the website."

 Many of these products have deceptive marketing materials suggesting that one line of code can make websites accessible, or at least legally compliant from an accessibility standpoint.